SteGriff/sg-upblog/posts/php-errors-not-displaying-on-ovh.md

 # PHP errors not displaying on OVH even though display_errors = on

-This happens because OVH use a custom, optimised PHP infrastructure known as PHP-FPM.
-There are settings in `.ovhconfig` which determine how PHP-FPM handles things like errors, based on an `environment` setting.
+This happens because OVH uses an optimised PHP infrastructure known as PHP-FPM.
+This system does not respect `php.ini` files like PHP-CGI does.

+Instead, there are settings in `.ovhconfig` which determine how PHP-FPM handles things like errors, based on an `environment` setting.
 When `environment = production`, errors are not displayed.

 There are a few solutions:

-## Change the .ovhconfig environment
+## 1. Change the .ovhconfig environment

 Download the `.ovhconfig` file from your web hosting root.
 Change the `environment` flag from `production` to `development`.

-## Disable PHP-FPM
+## 2. Disable PHP-FPM

-To do this, just delete the `.ovhconfig` file from your website root.
-I've not tested this.
+You can modify the `.ovhconfig` to force the use of PHP-CGI instead.
+This will allow you to use `php.ini` files.
+The new content for `.ovhconfig` will be:

+	app.engine=phpcgi
+	app.engine.version=5.4

+**N.b.** that I have changed this advice from the documented version in which OVH said you should set the engine version to `AUTO`, but this will seemingly give you a very regressive PHP version of 4.4.9!!

-## Manually force errors to display
+## 3. Manually force errors to display

 This is the least elegant solution.
 At the start of the PHP file you want to debug, add: